Chocolate bunny: Sales

 Chocolate is one of the most commonly sold treats around the national Easter Holiday; in some years, chocolate sales can surpass $400 million a few weeks before the holiday.
 Chocolate bunnies can be found for sale in many drugstores and grocery stores in America a few months or weeks leading up to Easter.
 The religious holiday comes in second place, after Halloween, for selling the most candy during a holiday season.
 Today, the chocolate bunny is a staple for many Easter baskets around the world.
 More than 50% of people in the United States prefer chocolate bunnies and eggs over other candies as their choice of an Easter treat.
 Due to their overwhelming popularity, over 90 million chocolate bunnies are produced yearly for consumers in the United States.

 Controversy

-There have been cases of choking and illness from the decorated foil the bunnies are often wrapped in, as well as concern regarding child exploitation marketing and exposure to early obesity linked to the popular chocolate.
-The Easter Bunny character is similar to the famous Santa Claus figure used during the Christmas season, particularly in the United States and Europe, to market products and signify the holiday.
-Some studies claim the Easter Bunny figure, which is a staple for the Easter chocolate and candy, is another example of child exploitation in holiday marketing techniques.
-Cases of choking related to foil wrappings used by chocolate bunnies and eggs have been reported and are another concern for some regarding the confection.
+A 2011 article in the Medical Journal of Australia criticised the Easter bunny's use in marketing to children.
+The author was concerned this could encourage overconsumption, harming children's health.

-Since 2000, Lindt’s chocolate bunny was granted trademark status.
+In 2000, Lindt’s chocolate bunny was granted trademark status.
 This has led to several legal battles, including in 2011 against Hauswirth in a Vienna court, and by the supermarket Lidl in Switzerland.